 High mortgage payments

 Redfin has reported that the median home price has now reached a record of $384,000.
 The monthly mortgage on the median home is also now at a blistering $2,245 per month with a 4.72% interest rate.
-That means the average American household is going to spend 34% of their income towards their housing costs!
+That means the average American household is going to spend 34% of their income on their housing costs!

 This high mortgage payment to income ratio is the highest it’s ever been since 2006.
 If that doesn’t raise red flags, I’m not sure what will.
 At this rate, more and more families are being priced out of the market, without a doubt.
 Sooner or later, the buying pool of those that can afford is going to dry up, forcing these exorbitant prices to come down a bit.